Student Diversity Organizations

-The mission of Fisher's Gay Straight Alliance is to promote and celebrate the various forms of diversity by fostering understanding and tolerance with particular regard and sensitivity to issues of sexuality, sexual orientation, gender identity, and concerns of the Lesbian, Gay, Bisexual, Transgender, Queer community in the world, specifically as it pertains to student life at St. John Fisher College.
+The mission of Fisher's Gay Straight Alliance is to promote and celebrate the various forms of diversity by fostering understanding and tolerance with particular regard and sensitivity to issues of sexuality, sexual orientation, gender identity, and concerns of the Lesbian, Gay, Bisexual, Transgender, Queer community in the world, specifically as it pertains to student life at Fisher.

 Latino Student Union (LSU)

-The foundation of the Latino Student Union is the Latino culture.
-The goal of the organization is to make the campus knowledgeable about the Latino culture in the most positive way through cultural celebrations, workshops, and speakers.
+The goal of the Latino Student Union is to educate campus about the Latino culture in the most positive way through cultural celebrations, workshops, and speakers.